Skip to main content

 Advertising partners may use cookies, pixels, device identifiers, or similar technologies to serve, personalise, measure, and improve advertisements.
 These partners operate under their own privacy policies and applicable advertising standards.
 For more information, please review the Cookie Policy.

-The display of advertising does not mean that FormatOS sells, shares, or provides access to uploaded files or user documents for advertising purposes.
-Uploaded files are used only to provide the conversion you requested and to operate the service as described in this policy.
+The display of advertising does not mean that FormatOS sells, shares, or provides access to your files or documents for advertising purposes.
+With the current tools, your files are processed in your browser and are not uploaded to FormatOS servers, so they are never available to advertising partners.

 FormatOS does not control every advertisement, product claim, destination link, or offer shown through third-party advertising systems.
 The appearance of an advertisement does not constitute an endorsement by FormatOS of the advertiser or their products and services.
 You should independently review any advertised product or service before interacting with it.